touraye/under-doz/102-looking-into-java/L-105-string.md

 String belong to non-primitive data type.
 String and other non-primitive have predefined methods on them which can be really useful to us.

-Before we move into String let's look at concatenation.
+Before we move into String let's look at **concatenation**.
 Concatenation is process of printing a String within a double quotation along with a variable or an expression.

 Let's see we can make concatenation in Java: